Flood fill: Walk-based filling (Fixed-memory method)

 If the painter encounters the mark but is going in a different direction, then some sort of loop has occurred, which caused the painter to return to the mark.
 This loop must be eliminated.
 The mark is picked up, and the painter then proceeds in the direction indicated previously by the mark using a left-hand rule for the boundary (similar to the right-hand rule but using the painter's left hand).
 This continues until an intersection is found (with three or more open boundary pixels).
 Still using the left-hand rule the painter now searches for a simple passage (made by two boundary pixels).
 Upon finding this two-pixel boundary path, that pixel is painted.
 This breaks the loop and allows the algorithm to continue.

 For case #4, we need to check the opposite 8-connected corners to see whether they are filled or not.
 If either or both are filled, then this creates a many-path intersection and cannot be filled.
 If both are empty, then the current pixel can be painted and the painter can move following the right-hand rule.

 The algorithm trades time for memory.
 For simple shapes it is very efficient.
 However, if the shape is complex with many features, the algorithm spends a large amount of time tracing the edges of the region trying to ensure that all can be painted.

-This algorithm was first available commercially in 1981 on a Vicom Image Processing system manufactured by Vicom Systems, Inc. A walking algorithm was published in 1994.
-The classic recursive flood fill algorithm was available on the Vicom system as well.
+A walking algorithm was published in 1994.